SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 8. - Awaken the Beast

-Increase any ability by 1, to a maximum of 20.
+Increase any ability score by 1, to a maximum of 20.
 Whenever you use your Wild Shape ability to transform into a beast, you gain temporary hit points equal to twice your druid level.

 # 9. - *Blade Mastery* ©